Exact Label Recovery in Euclidean Random Graphs: Introduction

 There is also an extensive literature on community recovery problems with Gaussian observations.
 The $\mathbb{Z}_2$-synchronization problem was studied by \citep{Bandeira2017} and \citep{Javanmard2016}, particularly the ability of semidefinite programming in recovering the hidden labels.
 We note that the synchronization problem has also been studied in spatial graphs; Abbe et al \citep{Abbe2018} proposed a version of the more general group synchronization problem, in which vertices reside on a grid.
 Finally, submatrix localization has been studied from both a theoretical and applied perspective (e.g., \cite{Hartigan1972,shabalin2009,Ma2015,Chen2016,Cai2017}).

 \paragraph*{Community recovery in geometric graphs} Our work contributes to the growing literature on community recovery in random geometric graphs, beginning with latent space models proposed in the network science and sociology literature (see, for example, \cite{Handcock2007,Hoff2002}).
 There have been several models for community detection in geometric graphs.
+There are two branches in the literature: those where locations and community assignments are independent (e.g., \cite{Avrachenkov2021, Avrachenkov2024, Galhotra2018}) and those where locations and community assignments are dependent (e.g., \cite{Abbe2020b, Li2023, peche2020robustness}).
+Our model contributes to the former.
 The most similar to the one we study is the Geometric Kernel Block Model (GKBM), proposed by Avrachenkov et al \cite{Avrachenkov2024} in response to the preliminary version of this work \citep{Gaudio2024}.
 The GKBM considers the two-community GSBM only in the one-dimensional setting, but models the geometric dependence of edge probabilities by any function, as opposed to the indicator function.
 They modified the algorithm of \cite{Gaudio2024} on the exact recovery of the two-community GSBM to show exact recovery is possible above the information-theoretic threshold of GKBM.
 Another similar model to the one we study is the Soft Geometric Block Model (Soft GBM), proposed by Avrachenkov et al \citep{Avrachenkov2021}.
 The main difference between the Soft GBM and the GSBM is that the positions of the vertices are unknown.
 Avrachenkov et al \citep{Avrachenkov2021} proposed a spectral algorithm for almost exact recovery, clustering communities using a higher-order eigenvector of the adjacency matrix.
 Using a refinement procedure similar to ours, Avrachenkov et al \cite{Avrachenkov2021} also achieved exact recovery, though only in the denser linear average degree regime.

 Another related model is the Geometric Block Model (GBM), proposed by Galhotra et al \cite{Galhotra2018} with follow-up work including \cite{Galhotra2022} and \cite{Chien2020}.
 In the GBM, community assignments are generated independently, and latent vertex positions are generated uniformly at random on the unit sphere.
 Edges are then formed according to parameters $\{\beta_{i,j}\}$, where a pair of vertices $u,v$ in communities $i,j$ with locations $Z_u, Z_v$ is connected if $\langle Z_u, Z_v \rangle \leq \beta_{i,j}$.